wazuh/wazuh-documentation/source/user-manual/manager/manual-integration.rst

 VirusTotal
 ----------

 This integration allows the inspection of malicious files using the VirusTotal database.
-Find more information about this at the :ref:`VirusTotal integration <virustotal-scan>` page.
+Find more information about this at the :doc:`VirusTotal integration </user-manual/capabilities/malware-detection/virus-total-integration>` page.

 This is an example configuration for the VirusTotal integration: